Guide to understanding Medicare open enrollment

 Health care expenses typically increase during retirement, so making informed decisions about your options is vital.
 Understanding Medicare open enrollment and how it works allows you to weigh your options and find the coverage that’s right for you and your budget.

 The basics of open enrollment for Medicare

-The Medicare open enrollment period is when people currently enrolled in Medicare can evaluate their existing health plan and prescription drug coverage and make any changes for the year ahead.
+The Medicare open enrollment period (Oct.
+15 to Dec.
+7) is when people currently enrolled in Medicare can evaluate their existing health plan and prescription drug coverage and make changes for the year ahead.

 During this time, for example, you may elect to opt out of Original Medicare (Parts A and B) and enroll in a Medicare Advantage Plan that offers a wider range of benefits.
 Or, if you have a Medicare Advantage Plan, you may be able to switch to a competing Medicare Advantage Plan if it is less expensive or better fits your needs.